ianprime0509/zig-gobject/README.md

 ## Examples

-There are several examples in the `examples` directory, which is itself a runnable project (depending on the `bindings` directory as a dependency).
-After generating the bindings, the examples can be run using `zig build run` in the `examples` directory.
+There are several examples in the `example` directory, which is itself a runnable project (depending on the `bindings` directory as a dependency).
+After generating the bindings, the examples can be run using `zig build run` in the `example` directory.

 ## Development environment